djdt/spcal/docs/source/examples/example_quad.rst

 #.
 Import the sample file.
     The ``quad_sample_15nm.csv`` file can be opened using **File -> Open Sample File**, then switch to the **Sample Tab**.
     Enter the sample parameters listed in :numref:`table parameters`.
-    A detailed guide on the :ref:`Data Import` wizard is avaiable.
+    A detailed guide on the :ref:`Data Import` wizard is available.

     .. _quad sample tab:
     .. figure:: ../images/example_quad_sample_tab.png